-Once the initial Wi-Fi WPA2 Security Key is entered, it can be changed at any time by just overwriting the current Security Key in the SETTINGS \rightarrow Wi-Fi \rightarrow WIRELESS GENERAL area.
+Once the initial Wi-Fi WPA2 Security Key is entered, it can be changed at any time by just overwriting the current Security Key in the SETTINGS $\rightarrow$ Wi-Fi $\rightarrow$ WIRELESS GENERAL area.

 To identify a device's MAC address for whitelisting, you should be able to find it in your device's Settings menu.
 Sometimes it is called the Wi-Fi Address.
-If it can't be found, a simple way is that while the Device Whitelist is DISABLED, connect the device to be whitelisted to the Wi-Fi system by selecting the correct Wi-Fi Network (SSID) and typing in the Security Code if WPA2 is enabled.
-Once connected, go to STATUS \rightarrow CURRENT DEVICES menu item and find the device Hostname in the list of Allocated IPs.
+If it cannot be found, a simple way is that while the Device Whitelist is DISABLED, connect the device to be whitelisted to the Wi-Fi system by selecting the correct Wi-Fi Network (SSID) and typing in the Security Code if WPA2 is enabled.
+Once connected, go to STATUS $\rightarrow$ CURRENT DEVICES menu item and find the device Hostname in the list of Allocated IPs.
 The MAC address will be in the left column.